DanBrezeanu/R502-fingerprint/README.md

 For building examples: &nbsp; `make examples `

+## About
+This program uses the libserialport Library, which is licensed under the GNU Lesser General Public Library, version 3.0.

 ## Contributing guidelines
 If you consider contributing to the project, please make sure that your changes have been tested on a R502 fingerprint module.